13 Greatest Irish Symbols That Will Blow Your Mind

 In the 9th and 10th centuries, Irish crosses evolved in both structural and artistic complexity, representing a significant contribution to European art during the Middle Ages.

-Meaning: The circle is thought to represent eternity and the divine, while the cross signifies the intersection of the earthly and spiritual realms.
-The symbol reflects the merging of Celtic and Christian traditions.
+Celtic Cross Meaning: The circle is thought to represent eternity and the divine, while the cross signifies the intersection of the earthly and spiritual realms.
+This Irish symbol reflects the merging of Celtic and Christian traditions.

 While Celtic crosses were primarily used for religious instruction, they were also commonly placed outside the walls of monastic settlements to mark the boundaries of the monastery.